waadmawlood/laravel-dynamic-observer/README.md

 &nbsp;

-- if use observer different name class used `$observer` property
+- if using observer different name class use `$observer` property

 ```php
 <?php